 If you're wondering whether or not you might benefit from wearing one, you're not alone.
 I receive a lot of questions from women asking if they should wear a waist trainer while working out, wondering if it helps to train the core, and whether or not they should be wearing one after having a baby.

-When I talk about the “core,” I’m referring to the deep central stability system made up of the diaphragm, pelvic floor, transversus abdominus, and the multifidus muscles.
+When I talk about the “core,” I’m referring to the deep central stability system made up of the diaphragm, pelvic floor, transversus abdominis, and the multifidus muscles.
 These four muscles need to work as a coordinated system, along with the glutes and back extensors, in order to provide a stable foundation for the body’s movements.
-I discuss the anatomy of the deep central stability system in depth here.

 The deep central stability system provides support for all the movements we do in normal daily activities and in our training sessions.
 Coordinating our breathing (which is largely controlled by our diaphragm) with our pelvic floor muscles is vital in order to maintain continence, support the spine, and provide a stable foundation for lifting weights.

-What I haven’t discussed previously is the anatomy of the internal organs in the abdominal cavity.
-In the area of the waist or “core,” we have the small and large intestines, stomach, liver, kidneys, uterus, and bladder.
+When it comes to the anatomy of the internal organs in the abdominal cavity, in the area of the waist or “core,” we have the small and large intestines, stomach, liver, kidneys, uterus, and bladder.
 These structures are protected by the ribs and the bony pelvis.
 The lungs are a bit higher than the abdominal organs, but also protected by the ribs.
-The organs move a bit during the breathing cycle—on inhale, as the lungs inflate, the organs descend slightly; on exhale, as the lungs deflate, the organs ascend slightly.
+The organs move a bit during the breathing cycle — on inhale, as the lungs inflate, the organs descend slightly; on exhale, as the lungs deflate, the organs ascend slightly.

 For those who haven’t heard of waist training before, or just don’t know exactly what wearing one entails, it’s a process that involves wearing a latex garment or a tightly laced corset to cinch your waistline.
 It’s used to give women a more exaggerated hourglass figure, creating a very small waist while maintaining the curves of the hips.